-A program for annual inspection, in addition to those conducted by authorized agencies, or the equipment, facilities, and grounds shall be conducted as part of the maintenance schedule for school district buildings and sites.
+A program for annual inspection, in addition to those conducted by authorized agencies, of the equipment, facilities, and grounds shall be conducted as part of the maintenance schedule for school district buildings and sites.
 The results of this inspection shall be reported to the board annually.
+Further, the board may conduct its own inspection of the school district buildings and sites annually.
 Further, the board may conduct its own inspection of the school district buildings and sites annually.